 Overview

 Murder Hole Beach – locally called Boyeeghter Bay (Irish: Bá Íochtair) – lies on the north‑eastern tip of the Rosguill Peninsula in County Donegal.
 The beach is famous for its dramatic Atlantic backdrop, high eastern rocks, sweeping green hills to the west and a small tidal island, Rough Island, that sits just 15 m offshore at low tide.
 When the tide is in, the shoreline splits into two distinct strands; at low tide they merge into a single, expansive stretch of golden sand.
-The area is undeveloped, offering a raw, untouched feel that makes it a favourite among hikers and photographers seeking a slice of wild Ireland.
+The area is undeveloped, offering a raw, untouched feel that makes it a favourite among hikers, photographers and surfers seeking a slice of wild Ireland.

 History & Etymology